 Every YB-TServer is configured to support these protocols, on different ports.
-Port 9042 is the default port for CQL wire protocol and 6379 is the default port used for the Redis-compatible protocol.
+Port 9042 is the default port for CQL-compatible protocol and 6379 is the default port used for the Redis-compatible protocol.
 Port 5433 is used for the PostgreSQL-compatible protocol.

-The YQL layer running inside each YB-TServer implements some of the API specific aspects of each support API (such as CQL or Redis), but ultimately replicates/stores/retrieves/replicates data using YugaByte’s common underlying strongly-consistent & distributed core (we refer to as YBase).
+The YQL layer running inside each YB-TServer implements some of the API specific aspects of each support API (such as YCQL or YEDIS or YSQL), but ultimately replicates/stores/retrieves/replicates data using DocDB, YugaByte DB’s common underlying strongly-consistent & distributed store.
 Some of the sub-components in YQL are:

 - A CQL compiler and execution layer - This component includes a “statement cache”, a cache for compiled/execution plan for prepared statements to avoid overheads associated with repeated parsing of CQL statements.